AndyMortey/SQL-CASE-STUDY-DATA-IN-MOTION-CHALLENGE/README.md

 9. For each order, determine if it was ‘Expensive’ (total over 300), ‘Affordable’ (total over 100), or ‘Cheap’.
 10. Find customers who have ordered the product with the highest price.

+## Reference:
+This is the link to the challenge; https://d-i-motion.com/lessons/customer-orders-analysis/ .

+Copyright: Kedeisha Bryan on Linkedin. (https://d-i-motion.com/launching-soon/bryank/)